kubedb/docs/docs/guides/mongodb/volume-expansion/standalone.md

 # MongoDB Standalone Volume Expansion

-This guide will show you how to use `KubeDB` Enterprise operator to expand the volume of a MongoDB standalone database.
+This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of a MongoDB standalone database.

 ## Before You Begin